lyra/plugin-gambio/README.md

 Once the module is installed, to configure it:

-- Select "Lyra Collect - Payment by credit card" (or "Lyra Collect - Payment in installments by credit card") entry on the modules list.
+- Select "Lyra Collect - Standard payment" (or "Lyra Collect - Payment in installments") entry in the modules list.
 - Click `Edit` button to enter your Lyra Collect credentials.

 ## License

-Each Lyra Collect payment plugin source file included in this distribution is licensed under GNU GENERAL PUBLIC LICENSE (GPL 2.0 or later).
+Each Lyra Collect payment plugin source file included in this distribution is licensed under the GNU GENERAL PUBLIC LICENSE (GPL 2.0 or later).

 Please see LICENSE.txt for the full text of the GPL 2.0 license.
 It is also available through the world-wide-web at this URL: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html .